Blue Cheese Chips

 • Potatoes – In this recipe I use Russet potatoes, also known as Idaho potatoes.
 They’re large, starchy, oblong potatoes known for being the ideal baking potato.
 The key to making good potato chips lies in removing as much starch and excess water as possible.

-How to Make Blue Cheese Chips
+How to Make Blue Cheese Chips (Step-by-Step)

 1. Add potato slices in water.
 Place the sliced potatoes in cold water then stir.
 Drain and refill with water, continuing until the water runs clear.
 Return to a bowl covered with water and add the vinegar.

-2. Heat oil.
+2. Heat the oil.
 In a large heavy bottom pot over medium heat, add enough oil to reach at least 2” up the side of the pot.
 Heat the oil to 300º.
 Once the oil is heated, remove the potatoes from the water and dry with paper towels.

 3. Fry the potatoes.
 Fry the potatoes in batches, stirring with a metal spoon as they cool.
 Cook until they are crisp and golden brown, about 5 minutes.
 Remove to a paper-towel-lined plate to drain and season with salt.
 Repeat with the remaining sliced potatoes.